 For more information about this credit, click here.

-Disaster Assistance Credit (the lesser of $500 or the amount of assistance received)
+The amount of the credit is the lesser of $500 or the amount of assistance received

 Rural Physicians Credit